Dr Sadia Ali

 Biography

 I am an accidental educator.
-When I embarked on my first master’s degree in Applied Linguistics, I had grand visions of myself draped in long, flowy Boho skirts, either penning the next great novel or crafting catchy jingles for advertising agencies.
+When I embarked on my first master’s degree in Applied Linguistics, I had visions of myself draped in flowy Boho skirts, either penning the next great novel or crafting catchy jingles for advertising agencies.
 Then I happened to microteach a lesson on pedagogical grammar that changed my destiny.
-My course mates, acting as my ‘students’, were enthralled.
-For months, they insisted I had a gift; that teaching was my true calling.
-After all, they reasoned, if I could make pedagogical grammar engaging surely, I could teach less challenging topics!
-Six months later I graduated with distinction, listened to my friends’ advice and began teaching English for Specific Purposes (ESP).
+My course mates, acting as my ‘students’, were very encouraging.
+For months, they insisted that teaching was my true calling.
+Six months later I graduated with distinction, listened to my friends’ advice and began teaching English for Specific Purposes (ESP) to undergraduate students of Nursing.

 As an English teacher I was given many opportunities to teach in different countries and have been fortunate to work and learn from many people and cultures in the Middle East, South Asia and the UK.